What You’ll Learn 🖥️

 Bearing marker

-You can find out a lot more about markers, how to add and use them is the Spectral analysis with the FFT course.
+Learn more about adding and using markers in the Spectral analysis with the FFT course.

-The marker table shows the ID, color, and coordinates of the markers (X and Y-axis values).
-We can make markers visible or not and edit them (change the position of each marker).
+The Marker Table displays the marker's: ID, color, and coordinates of the markers (X and Y-axis values).
+You can toggle each marker's visibility or edit its position directly.

-The Show marker option shows the amplitude and the frequency of different markers put on a 2D graph.
+The Show Marker option displays the amplitude and frequency of each marker placed on the 2D graph.

 Campbell plot

-The range of values is segmented into a defined number of levels and each level is represented by a circle, whose radius and color depend on the level's index; bigger values are represented with larger circles and colors higher on the color map.
-For a better analysis of data, the cutoff of lower levels can be applied.
+The range of values is segmented into a defined number of levels, with each level represented by a circle whose radius and color correspond to the level’s index.
+Larger values are represented with larger circles and colors higher on the color map.
+For improved data analysis, a cutoff for lower levels can be applied.

-This instrument works based on the classification of the measured values, with several options for diagram design and adjustable properties of classes.
-It can be applied on FFT waterfall vs. RPM as well as on Order waterfall vs. RPM from the Order tracking module.
+This instrument operates based on the classification of measured values and offers several options for diagram design and adjustable class properties.
+It can be applied to both the FFT waterfall vs. RPM and Order waterfall vs. RPM from the Order Tracking module.

-On the upper graph, an ordinary 3D graph is shown and the lower one is the Campbell plot.
+In the upper graph, a standard 3D graph is shown, while the lower one presents the Campbell plot.

-The Campbell plot presents multiple options to manipulate its design.
+The Campbell plot offers multiple options for customizing its design.

-Minimal and maximal value on the diagram's scale (on the left side of the Campbell plot) represents the range of values that will be segmented into levels.
-Values, bigger than maximal value, belong to the highest level, and values, smaller than minimal values fall into the lowest level.
+The minimum and maximum values on the diagram’s scale (on the left side of the Campbell plot) define the range that will be segmented into levels.
+Values exceeding the maximum are assigned to the highest level, while values below the minimum fall into the lowest level.

-In the picture below we can see an example of how the values range is segmented into levels, where the number of levels is set to 5.
-The number of levels can be changed within the levels edit field on the Options tab.
+In the example below, the value range is divided into five levels.
+The number of levels can be adjusted in the Levels field under the Options tab.

-High and low-value sizes correspond to the diameters of circles from the highest and lowest levels, respectively.
-Diameters of circles from levels in between increase linearly from lowest to highest diameter with respect to the number of levels.
-Each level has its own diameter.
+High and low value sizes refer to the diameters of the circles in the highest and lowest levels, respectively.
+The diameters of circles for the intermediate levels increase linearly between the smallest and largest sizes, based on the number of levels.
+Each level has its own specific diameter.

-Scale’s color map can be generated from different palettes (Palette dropdown).
-Below you can see examples of all of them; Rainbow (warm), Rainbow, Grayscale and single color, which is the color from the channel on the diagram.
+The scale’s color map can be generated using different palettes, which can be selected from the Palette dropdown.
+Available palettes include: Rainbow (warm), Rainbow, Grayscale and single color, which is the color from the channel on the diagram.

 There are two possible circle styles; outline (by default) and fill.
-On the left filled circle style is shown and only outlined circle is on the right.
+In the image below, the filled circle style is shown on the left, while the outlined circle style is on the right.

-The selection marker (selected on the image below), shows you the value of the area where your mouse cursor is currently positioned on the diagram.
-Value is shown in the upper left corner.
+The selection marker (shown in the image below) displays the value at the area where your mouse cursor is currently positioned on the diagram.
+This value is shown in the upper left corner of the plot.

 3D graph

-We have two different 3D graph widgets, the old and obsolete 3D graph, and the new and improved.
-If the new 3D graph is not visible on the widget list you need to add it in the Settings-> advanced options.
+We have two different 3D graph widgets: the old and obsolete 3D graph, and the new and improved 3D graph.
+If the new 3D graph is not visible in the widget list, you need to enable it under Settings → Advanced options.

 Block-based FFT math